umbraco/UmbracoDocs/new-backoffice/tutorials/creating-your-first-extension.md

 ## Extension with Vanilla JavaScript

-We consider it best practice to use at least TypeScript and some kind of build system to write your extensions, but since Umbraco's extension system is written entirely in JavaScript, it is therefore possible to create extensions with vanilla JavaScript.
+We consider it best practice to use at least TypeScript and some kind of build system for extension development.
+However, Umbraco's extension system is written in JavaScript.
+Therefore, it's possible to create extensions with vanilla JavaScript.
 For the sake of posterity, we will briefly go through what that looks like:

 Go to the `App_Plugins` folder and create a new folder called `my-package`